Once in a Winter of discontent

 I walked in furrows of deep crusted snow

-through a forest of spindly pines and birch
+through a forest of spindly birch and pine

 and came upon the ancient oak.